skeoop/skeoop.github.io/week1/3E-Classes-and-Objects.md

 ## 2. Data Hiding

-In OO programming, we usually *hide* the attributes of an object by declaring them as **private**.
+OO programs usually *hide* the attributes of an object by declaring them to be **private**.
 We provide `get` and `set` methods to access the values.
 This is called **data hiding**.

-There are many advantages to this, including (a) protect integrity of an object's own data, (b) we can change how an objects stores its state without affecting the rest of the program.
+Advantages of data hiding include: (a) protect integrity of an object's own data, (b) we can change how an objects stores its state (change its attributes) without affecting the rest of the program.

 1. Data Hiding uses which one of the 3 fundamentals of OOP?

 2. Give an example of a class you wrote in OOP1 where you can use data hiding to change the way the class is implemented without changing the external interface.

 ## 3. Which fundamental characteristic of OOP is used in each of these situations?

 1. A BankAccount class knows its balance and has methods for deposit, withdraw, and get the balance.

 2. A bank application has a SavingAccount and CheckingAccount class.
-In the banking application, most of the code works exactly the same for both SavingAccount and CheckingAccount; for example, deposit, withdraw, getBalance, getOwner, and many other methods.
+Most of the code is exactly the same for both SavingAccount and CheckingAccount; for example, deposit, withdraw, getBalance, getOwner, and many other methods.
+How can we avoid making 2 copies of the same methods?

 3. Give your own example of an application you wrote that uses encapsulation, polymorphism, or inheritance.

-## 4. What are the classes and attributes in this problem?

-An Exam consists of one or more Questions.
-Each Question has a question text.
-Some Questions are true/false, and other questions are multiple choice.

-The Exam displays each question in the user interface and accepts an answer from the user.
-The exam collects the user's answers to the questions.

-When the user is done, the user interface submits the exam to a grader for evaluation.

-What classes should this application have?
-What are there methods and attributes?